pavlesav/ComputationalModellingSocialSystems2025/Final_project/README.md

 For both options, your group should:

-- Present a poster during the poster session in the **TBD from 15 to 18 on 25.06** to get your feedback.
+- Present a poster during the poster session in the **HS FSI 1 "Magna Steyr Hörsaal" (FSEG054) from 15:30 to 18:30 on 25.06.25** to get your feedback.
 Each presentation will have a time limit of 10 minutes, followed by 10 minutes for discussion.
 Each student in the group has to participate in both their project presentation and their discussion round.

 - Write a final report following the scientific paper structure: Introduction, Methodology, Results, Discussion, Limitations, and Conclusions. **Incorporate the feedback received during the poster session**.
 Submit the final report by **July 9th**.

 ## Technical details:

 - **Printing and installing your poster**: You are responsible for handing in your poster, printing it, and installing it on the examination day.
-The format of your poster is **A0 format, 841 x 1190 mm**.
-One group member should send the poster in PDF format and in A0 format to the STC link by **xx.06.2025**. **Any delay results in no print and a failure in the grade**.
+The format of your poster is **A1 format, 594 x 841 mm**.
+One group member should submit the poster in PDF format to the Teach Center in the **Final Project Poster** tab by **19.06.2025**. **Any delay results in no print and a failure in the grade**.

-- Every student has to attend **the poster presentation session**; each student will be a presenter in one round and a discussant in the other.
+- Every student has to attend **the poster presentation session**; each student should be able to present their poster and can engage in the other posters as audience.

-- Discussants only need to pay attention to the poster presentation and ask questions or propose improvements afterwards.

 - You can get guidance for your projects in one session: **28.05.2025 15:00 to 18:00**.
 There are no lectures from 11.06.2025.